Bol (film): Plot

 Teaching children the Quran is not giving him enough money, so Saqa gives him another option: Hakim must marry and have a baby with Meena, who is one of the prostitutes and is Saqa's oldest daughter.
 Hakim keeps having girls, and Saqa tells him that it is the men who decide the sex of the baby.
 Meanwhile, Zainab gets Ayesha and Mustafa married since Hakim found another man at the masjid and wanted to get Ayesha married to that man.
 Simultaneously, Hakim marries Meena.
 When Hakim finds out about Ayesha's marriage, he is furious but cannot do anything about it.
 Meena has her baby, and it is a girl, meaning Saqa gets to keep it.
 Hakim begs Meena to give him the baby so that the child does not have to face a horrible future.
 Saqa overhears and kicks Hakim out.

 Later on, Meena comes to give Hakim's family the baby.
 When Hakim's wife asks who that woman was, he takes the baby and tells her that he married her.
 She screams at him, and he beats her.
 The mother tells the kids what happened, and Zainab insists they all leave the house and move somewhere else to start a new life.

 At night, Saqa comes to take Meena's daughter, since Meena was not supposed to give it to Hakim.
-Hakim tries to kill the daughter to keep her from a horrible future.
+Hakim tries to kill his daughter to keep her from a horrible future.
 He is killed by Zainab with a fatal knock on the head.
 They hide the baby.
 Zainab tells Saqa that Hakim killed the baby and threw her out somewhere; she tells him that she killed Hakim, which is why she is being given the death penalty.

 Back in the present, a reporter keeps trying to prove that she is innocent but is unable to.
 Zainab ends by asking, ″Why is only killing a sin?
 Why is giving birth without any family planning, not a sin?″ before being hanged.
 The President sees the reporter's newscast that ends with that question and schedules a meeting with the same topic as the same as the question, i.e., jab khila nahi saktey tow paida kiyun karty ho.
 Finally, the rest of the daughters open a restaurant called Zainab's Cafe, which becomes very successful, and they raise their new half-sister Meena's daughter.
 The ending scene shows Meena, with a man, entering the cafe and recognising her daughter among the happy women of the Zainab family.